spiderforrest/tono/README.md

     *example*: `dote create go to =10/27 grocery store $ @outside get salad and cheese @chores and dressing`

 This command would create a new task entity with a due date of 10/27, tagged 'outside' and 'chores', with the name 'go to grocery store' and the body 'get salad and cheese and dressing'.

+## Operands

+These symbols are not considered meaningful by Bash, and are thus safe to use for Dote CLI syntax.

+`+ - / _ : ^ % @`

+These symbols are sometimes considered meaningful by Bash, so probably best to use situationally.

+`$ = [ ] { }`

+If you're using another shell, like Fish, you'll need to change those symbols in Dote's configuration file to something safe for your shell.

 ## Example format